Alex Pereira retains light heavyweight title with 2nd-round TKO of Jiri Prochazka at UFC 303 | TSN

 Both fighters spent the opening round feeling each other out, but there was a strong hint of what was to come as it ended.
 Pereira knocked down Prochazka with a left hand, but it occurred after the bell.

+Prochazka, a 31-year-old from Czechia, was not made available to the media.
+If Pereira does move up to heavyweight, that could help Prochazka in his effort to reclaim the belt he held briefly two years ago.

+Second-ranked challenger Magomed Ankalaev and No. 3 Jamahal Hill also could have a big say in who rules the division.
+Hill originally was scheduled to fight in the co-main event, but a knee injury while training forced him out.

-The bout was a rematch from Nov.
-11 at New York's Madison Square Garden when Pereira won the championship with a technical knockout at 4:08 of the second round to claim the vacated light heavyweight champion.
+Prochazka's bout with Pereira was a rematch from Nov.
+11 at Madison Square Garden.
+Pereira won the championship that night with a technical knockout at 4:08 of the second round to claim the vacated light heavyweight champion.

 Mayra Bueno Silva (10-4-1) suffered a gash so big in her bantamweight fight that the ring doctor called the fight at 1:58 of the second round in favor of Macy Chiasson (11-3).
 Blood poured down Silva's face, who asked to continue.